 The Holy Spirit Is Not The Force

 Things of God come in waves.
 Emphasis on the Bible, emphasis on the things of the Holy Spirit, emphasis on social justice.
 None of this is new.
 All of them come and go like the tide.
-Lately we’ve been seeing a rise of things of the Holy Spirit in Christian pop cultural circles.
-Unfortunately, what people are teaching and experiencing are very much in line with how Rey sees The Force; based on “experiences,” what serves them, and and a lack of understanding of the bigger picture.
+Lately, we’ve been seeing a rise of things of the Holy Spirit in Christian pop cultural circles.
+Unfortunately, what people are teaching and experiencing is very much in line with how Rey sees The Force; based on “experiences,” what serves them, and a lack of understanding of the bigger picture.

 The Holy Spirit Is Person

-While the word spirit is neutral (no gender), the Holy spirit is always referred to as a He or Him.
+While the word spirit is neutral (no gender), the Holy Spirit is always referred to as a He or Him.
 He behaves like a person.

 - The Spirit submits Himself and does will of The Father.

-- The Spirit doesn’t serve nor promote God’s people, He comes along side and guides and trains them.
+- The Spirit doesn’t serve nor promote God’s people, He comes alongside and guides and trains them.

 - The Spirit is to be feared by God’s people, not used by them like a battery or something.